Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/06-TableViews/README.md

 ### Cells

 Each individual item of the table is a `UITableViewCell` object.
-A cell object has various parts but most of it is reserved for its content: text, image, or any other kind of distinctive identifier.

 ![cell](assets/cell.jpg)